Jenny Zha Giedt

 Working Papers

-Motivation: Academics and practitioners have long been interested in predicting takeover targets and understanding target firm motives.
-The usual approach of extant M&A studies is to compare ex-post target firms to non-target firms.
-However, this study aims to disentangle two selection processes: (1) firms self-select to become potential target firms and (2) the bidders choose their targets from the sample of available targets.
-I find that low performing firms volitionally seek their own sale or merger whereas bidders appear to select the relatively better performing and more efficient firms.
-In addition, this study compares and contrasts firms that voluntarily disclose their strategic alternatives evaluation with firms that experience a media leak of the process.
+Academics and practitioners have long been interested in understanding why certain firms become takeover targets.
+The conventional approach in M&A research is to compare ex-post target firms to non-target firms.
+Other researchers use target-initiated deals and activist investor campaigns to infer target motives for the respective subsamples.
+This study describes a complementary M&A process whereby (1) firms self-select to become potential target firms and (2) the bidders choose their targets from the sample of self-proclaimed, available targets.
+I find that low performing firms volitionally seek their own sale or merger whereas bidders appear to select target firms with relatively better performance and greater efficiency.

 Published Papers